 But what if you only get headaches from red wine, and not white?
 Surely it’s sulfites, then?
 Nope.
 White wines contain more sulfites than red.
 Instead, your body may be reacting to tannins, the dark-colored molecules that also stain your teeth.
 Red wine also contains tyramine, a known migraine trigger that can also lead to headaches.

 So if you get a headache after consuming tasty wines at the Island Winery, it’s not the sulfites.
 It’s more likely that you just had too much because it was so good.

 As with wine headaches, there are many common headaches that people misinterpret.
 During today’s day and age, you might wonder if your headaches are side effects to drinking too much wine or a symptom of COVID-19.
 It could also be something else.
 For example, if you get headaches after working out, it may be dehydration, or an actual exertion headache, but it’s also possible that your headache is due to TMJ.

 In TMJ, your jaw muscles are being overworked because of an imbalance in the jaw configuration.
 They demand more assistance from neighboring muscles in the head and neck, which leads to increased tension that can cause tension headaches.

 When you work out, your jaw closes to help stabilize your core, leading to increased tension and headaches.

 This is just one of the many ways that TMJ can cause headaches.
-If you have any headache that you can’t seem to explain or treat, we may be able to help.
+If you’re not drinking excessive amounts of alcohol right now and have any headache that you can’t seem to explain or treat, we may be able to help.
 To learn more, please call (843) 706-2999 for an appointment with a Hilton Head TMJ dentist at Beyond Exceptional Dentistry.